Resources

 What is Viral Fever?

-Viral Fever is a term that is used for seasonal viral infections.
+Viral Fever is a term used for seasonal viral infections.
 Usually, it affects children and older people because they have low immunity.
 High body temperature is one of its common signs.
 Viral infections can occur in air passages, intestines, lungs, etc. Its treatment is usually symptomatic, and there is no specific antiviral medication for it.
+One common question many people have is how long viral fevers last.
+To get the answer, we first need to discuss the various dimensions of the fever virus.

-The signs of Viral Fever are similar to the flu, such as body aches, headache, and fatigue.
-Other signs include the following.
+The signs of viral fever are similar to the flu, such as body ache, headache, and fatigue.
+Other signs of being affected by the fever virus include the following:

 These signs last for a few days only.
 Also, it is vital to seek medical care if the symptoms become serious over time.